Instant Ermine Buttercream: A No-Cook Version of Ermine

 HOW:

 Mix the paste in 4 to 5 additions.
 Add the first amount, then whisk on high speed for a few seconds before adding the next (3c).
-It should incorporate very easily.
-Once all the flour paste has been added, add the pinch of salt and vanilla extract mix on high speed for an entire 2 minutes.
-The frosting will have huge air pockets (more than you may be used to seeing) and look a bit uneven (3d).
-It’s ok so long as you don’t see any patches of flour paste remaining.
+It should be incorporated very easily.
+Once all the ClearJel paste has been added, add the pinch of salt and vanilla extract and mix on high speed for 2 minutes.
+The frosting will have huge air pockets (more than you may be used to seeing) and look uneven (3d).
+It’s okay as long as you don’t see any patches of paste remaining.

 WHY: